AppGharage/Epay-Docs/source/docs/deploying-your-site.md

     ...
 ```

-In this example, running `jigsaw build staging` would output your built files to staging/public, two levels up from your project root.
+In this example, running `./vendor/bin/jigsaw build staging` would output your built files to staging/public, two levels up from your project root.
 Jigsaw will create any directories that do not already exist.

 You can also assign different source and build paths for different environments by using multiple [environment-specific `config.php` files](/docs/environments/).
-Source and destination paths in `config.production.php`, for example, will get merged with any build paths that have been defined in `config.php` when running `jigsaw build production`.
+Source and destination paths in `config.production.php`, for example, will get merged with any build paths that have been defined in `config.php` when running `./vendor/bin/jigsaw build production`.